CarloWood/systemd-netns/README.md

 4. Once satisfied, run `sudo netns-nft-save NSNAME` (from any netns).
     This command will dump the current live `nftables` ruleset from the `NSNAME` namespace into `/etc/conf.d/netns/nft-NSNAME.rules`.
     This saved ruleset will then be automatically restored the next time `netns-nft@NSNAME.service` starts.
+5. Note that by setting `NFT_AUTO_SAVE=yes` in `nft-NSNAME.conf` will automatically save nftables at the moment `netns-nft@NSNAME.service` is stopped.

+Alternatively just edit `/etc/conf.d/netns/nft-NSNAME.rules` manually and never run `netns-nft-save NSNAME`.